Keep up to date with everything IIB, sign up to our mailing list

 How to Register to Vote

-The deadline for registering to vote in the May 2022 elections has already passed and if you are not on the registry, you may be ineligible to vote in the upcoming election.
+The deadline for registering to vote in the May 2026 elections has already passed and if you are not on the registry, you may be ineligible to vote in the upcoming election.
+You can register for the next election through the UK government’s website or through your local authority.
 However, if you have registered to vote recently and your information has not changed, you should be able to vote.

-If you would like to check the registry or contact your local Electoral Registration Office to confirm your details, you can access their information here.
+If you would like to check the registry or contact your local Electoral Registration Office to confirm your details, you can access their information HERE.

 Where is my polling place?

-You can find details of your local elections Electoral Commission’s website here.
+You can find details of your local elections Electoral Commission’s website HERE.
 This website will provide links to your local authority who will list the candidates and parties participating.
 You will also be able to see the location of your local polling station, how to access the site, and what information you might need in order to vote.